fhircast/sandbox.js/README.md

 * "/log": (on ws not http), Websocket to broadcast the server side logs to the browser.

+These two endpoints are not active when the MODE environment variable is set to 'emr','pacs','reporting' or 'ai'.

 * "/status":  POST without content will trigger a hub status message to be broadcasted to the connected websockets.

 * "/delete":  POST without content will delete all subscriptions.